Deep Conversations with a Three Year Old

 Flori-duh

-Curious George playing outside of our townhouse in Florida.
+Adgie playing outside of our townhouse in Florida.

 But then, it happened.
-Just a month before class started, Salvador was accepted by not one, but two schools!!
+Just a month before class started, DH was accepted by not one, but two schools!!
 After contemplating this decision for awhile, we decided that the school in Florida was a better fit for us, so we hurriedly prepared to move our little family across the country.

 The first thing I did to prepare for the move was try to secure an apartment in Florida.
 It was going to a be a little tricky since we neither had the time, or money to fly down to see any apartments in person before we moved.
 This was further complicated by fact that most of the rental listings were being facilitated by real estate agents instead of landlords, and that a lot of the properties were governed by Home Owner’s Associations with long application processes and strict regulations.